-FOR IMMEDIATE RELEASE July 18, 2019
+FOR IMMEDIATE RELEASE August 22, 2023

-ILLINOIS TOLLWAY OPERATING HOT WEATHER PATROLS TO PROTECT CUSTOMERS DURING EXTREME HEAT
+ILLINOIS TOLLWAY DEPLOYS HOT WEATHER PATROLS TO ASSIST CUSTOMERS DURING DANGEROUS HEAT WAVE

-Additional road patrols bolster H.E.L.P. trucks and State Police District 15
+Additional 24-hour road patrols bolster H.E.L.P. trucks and State Police Troop 15

-DOWNERS GROVE, IL - The Illinois Tollway has launched around-the-clock Hot Weather Patrols to more rapidly locate and aid customers stranded along its roads during the dangerously high temperatures and humidity expected to continue into the weekend.
+DOWNERS GROVE, IL - The Illinois Tollway is launching around-the-clock Hot Weather Patrols to more quickly locate and assist customers stranded along its roads during the dangerously high temperatures and humidity expected to continue through Thursday.

-The Illinois Tollway typically operates Hot Weather Patrols whenever temperatures or heat indexes indicate conditions could be hazardous for stranded drivers.
-The 24-hour patrols search for drivers stranded in disabled vehicles and respond to calls that come in to \999 motorist assistance, Illinois Tollway dispatch or Illinois State Police District 15.
+The Illinois Tollway typically operates special Hot Weather Patrols whenever temperatures or heat indexes indicate conditions could be hazardous for stranded drivers.
+The 24-hour patrols search for drivers stranded in disabled vehicles and respond to calls that come in to 999 motorist assistance, Illinois Tollway dispatch or Illinois State Police Troop 15.

-"We are taking extra steps to protect our customers during this dangerously hot weather by adding additional road patrols to help us quickly find and help any drivers stranded along our roads," said Illinois Tollway Executive Director José Alvarez.
-"Launching these Hot Weather Patrols is part of our commitment to safety and ensures drivers whose cars have become disabled can get out of the heat and obtain the assistance they need to reach their destinations."
+"To better protect our customers during the dangerously hot conditions expected this week, we're adding these additional patrols to ensure we're able to rapidly find and aid any drivers who are stranded along our roads or need other assistance," said Illinois Tollway Executive Director Cassaundra Rouse.
+"Launching Hot Weather Patrols is part of our commitment to safety and provides another layer of protection so drivers whose cars have become disabled can quickly get out of the heat and obtain the assistance they need to reach their destinations."

-While the Illinois Tollway's Highway Emergency Lane Patrol (H.E.L.P.) trucks sponsored by State Farm run from 5 a.m. to 8 p.m., Monday through Friday, a minimum of 12 Hot Weather Patrols are providing additional coverage around the clock into the weekend to augment H.E.L.P. trucks and Illinois State Police patrols.
+While the Illinois Tollway's Highway Emergency Lane Patrol (H.E.L.P.) trucks supported by GEICO run from 5 a.m. to 8 p.m., Monday through Friday, a minimum of 12 Hot Weather Patrols are providing additional coverage around the clock through Thursday to augment H.E.L.P. trucks and Illinois State Police patrols.

-The Hot Weather Patrols consist of crew cab trucks equipped with arrow boards for directing traffic around stranded vehicles and accommodate up to five passengers if motorists need to get out of the heat or be transported to a Tollway maintenance garage or Tollway oasis while service is obtained.
-Cars or trucks with empty fuel tanks, flat tires, batteries needing a boost, or overheated radiators are just some of the most frequent problems reported among drivers needing help.
+The Hot Weather Patrols consist of crew cab trucks equipped with arrow boards for directing traffic around stranded vehicles and can accommodate passengers if motorists need to get out of the heat or be transported to a Tollway maintenance garage or Tollway oasis while service is obtained.

+The Hot Weather Patrols typically assist drivers whose cars or trucks have been disabled by empty fuel tanks, flat tires, batteries needing a boost, or overheated radiators.